FurryColtin/DRAPort/README.md

 https://github.com/NotHunter101/ExtraRolesAmongUs
 https://github.com/CrowdedMods/CrowdedMod/blob/master/src/CrowdedMod/Patches/GenericPatches.cs
 https://github.com/Galster-dev/CrowdedSheriff
-The rest of API was written out of my knowledge of unity and past experiences.
+The rest of API was written out of his knowledge of unity and past experiences. (only thing i did was port it to the latest version of among us)

 # Note
 You will need Reactor for this.
 This is provided in the download, but can also be excluded.